-NOW THEREFORE, BE IT RESOLVED, that the City/County hereby finds that green building design, construction and operation furthers the goals set forth in the City's General Plan, including land use, conservation, open space and (include others, if applicable.)
+NOW THEREFORE, BE IT RESOLVED, that the City/County hereby finds that green building design, construction and operation furthers the goals set forth in the City/County General Plan, including land use, conservation, open space and (include others, if applicable.)

-NOW THEREFORE, BE IT RESOLVED, that newly constructed low-rise residential buildings shall meet the (Tier 1 or Tier 2) measures contained in the California Green Building Standards Code appendices and the green building design, construction, and operation innovative concepts or additions or amendment thereto contained in Attachment to address local environmental conditions; and;
+NOW THEREFORE, BE IT RESOLVED, that newly constructed residential buildings, alterations or additions to residential buildings shall || meet the (Tier 1 or Tier 2) measures contained in the California Green Building Standards Code appendices and the green building design, construction, and operation innovative concepts or additions or amendment thereto contained in Attachment to address local environmental conditions; and;

-NOW THEREFORE, BE IT FURTHER RESOLVED, that the City Council or County Board of Supervisors of the City/County of adopts the California Green Building Standards Code appendices, as they may be amended from time to time, as a City/County mandatory reference document and directs City staff to enforce these green building measures as mandatory standards within the City/County.
+NOW THEREFORE, BE IT FURTHER RESOLVED, that the City Council or County Board of Supervisors of the City/County of adopts the California Green Building Standards Code appendices, as they may be amended from time to time, as a City/County mandatory reference document and directs City/County staff to enforce these green building measures as mandatory standards within the City/County.